 Power outages are often an inconvenience.
-Because our daily lives are so centered around electricity usage, nothing spells relief quite like when power is restored.
-However, did you know that with the return of power can also come a power surge?
-Unfortunately power surges can spark frustration when causing damage to your home appliances and devices.
+Because our daily lives are so centred around electricity usage, nothing spells relief quite like when power is restored and our appliances hum back to life.
+However, did you know that power surges can happen when power is restored?
+While rare, power surges can spark damage to your home appliances and devices.

 Thankfully, with a little planning, you can protect your home and favorite electronics.

 A power surge is an unexpected and temporary increase in current or voltage in an electrical circuit.
-A surge can occur for several reasons coming from outside or inside your home, including electrical overload and faulty wiring, or as the result of power restoration efforts during power grid switching or a lightning strike.
-When a surge occurs, sudden jolts of electricity can carry thousands of volts of electricity through your home, damaging appliances and other electronics.
+A surge can occur for several reasons coming from outside or inside your home, including electrical overload and faulty wiring, a lightning strike, or as the result of power restoration efforts.
+When a surge occurs, sudden jolts of electricity can carry thousands of volts of energy through your home, damaging your appliances and other electronics.

 Signs of a power surge

-- When a surge is happening, your lights may flicker, flash or dim more than usual.
+- Your lights may flicker, flash or dim more than usual.

-- Your appliance and/or device is off or does not work.
+- Your appliance and/or device turns off or does not work.

-- A pungent burnt odor around a device or power source.
+- You can smell a pungent burnt odor around a device or power source.

 - Your surge protector or strip requires a reset.